Landscaping Guru

 Compare the site conditions, available space, material behavior, and long-term upkeep.
 A choice that looks simple on day one can become expensive if it creates drainage, access, pruning, cleaning, or replacement problems later.

-This lawn example gives homeowners a visual reference for comparing layout, materials, and maintenance tradeoffs before starting the project.
+This outdoor kitchen example gives homeowners a visual reference for comparing layout, materials, and maintenance tradeoffs before starting the project.

 Questions to ask a landscaper